 Waushara County is a member of the East Central Wisconsin Regional Planning Commission (ECWRPC).
+Therefore the Town of Coloma is also a member.
 ECWRPC provides planning and technical assistance to counties, communities, businesses, interest groups and individuals within its region.
 These services include environmental management, housing, demographics, economic development, transportation, community facilities, land use, contract planning, and others.
-ECWRPC has worked with the Village of Coloma on several projects over the years including the preparation of a Land Use, Open Space and Recreation Plan.
+ECWRPC has worked with the Town of Coloma in the past on the preparation of a Land Management Plan.

 Wisconsin Department of Natural Resources (WDNR).
 The WDNR is responsible for the regulation, protection, and sustained management of natural resources within the state.
 The WDNR operates various programs in water and air quality management, habitat preservation, recreational trail development, and other programs.
-The WDNR helps local landowners successfully manage their woodlots for wildlife habitat and timber production throughout Waushara County.
+The WDNR helps local landowners successfully manage their woodlots for wildlife habitat and timber production throughout

+Waushara County.
 The WDNR also maintains environmental corridors which enhance surface water quality and stream habitat throughout the planning area.
 The WDNR maintains a service center in the Wautoma Industrial Park.